 Among children ages 4 and under, there are approximately 300 residential swimming pool drownings each year.
 More than half of these drownings occur in the child’s home pool, and one-third occur at the homes of friends, neighbors or relatives.

-- There is no substitute for the supervision of a responsible adult.
+- There is no substitute for the supervision by a responsible adult.

 - Always keep children in your direct line-of-sight – always.